The Summer After

 Two vulnerable people seek refuge with each other in this erotic story with a slow, sensual and emotional build.

 She’s been alone since her family disowned her, so the end of the world doesn’t change much at first.
 As isolated as ever, she stays safe.
-Then he shows up.
+Then he shows up at her remote farmhouse.

 There’s a lot he won’t tell her.
+His scars show he’s survived something horrible out there in the apocalypse.
+Even his name seems to be a painful secret.
 But he’s gentle.
-His scars show he’s survived something horrible.
-Even his name seems to be a painful secret.
+She accepts his help and he accepts her hospitality.

-Trust grows between them, and desire.
+As trust grows between them, so does desire.
 Intimacy risks unsettling the cozy balance they’ve built—and revealing more wounds.
 Can they find healing as survivors in a new world?

-This 17,500-word story is for mature audiences only, featuring healing sex between a sweet wounded hero and compassionate bisexual heroine who is learning to be more than self-reliant.
+This 20,000-word story is for mature audiences only, featuring healing sex between a sweet wounded hero and compassionate bisexual heroine who is learning to be more than self-reliant.

 “The Summer After” was originally published in the Seattle Erotic Art Festival’s 2018 Literary Erotic Art anthology.
-It’s now available for the first time in ebook, newly copy edited but telling the same slow burn post-apocalyptic hurt/comfort story.
+It’s now available for the first time in ebook, revised and slightly expanded but telling the same slow burn post-apocalyptic hurt/comfort story.